fastoch/React-JS-Dave-Gray/README.md

 Note that **objects** or **booleans** cannot be rendered to the page via JS expressions.

 To comment out a line of JSX code, use `{/* your code here */}`.

+Practical example: lines 9 to 13 + line 27 of the `App.tsx` file.
+>Using a function to render a randomly generated name.

+---

+# Chapter 3 - Functional Components